n8design/htwoo/docs/htwoo-components/content/atoms/buttons/button-secondary.md

 ---
 title: "Secondary"
-description: ""Note: The standard button (`.hoo-button`) serves as the secondary button in this design system.
-For a more prominent button, use the primary button (`.hoo-button-primary`).""
+description: "Note: The standard button (`.hoo-button`) serves as the secondary button in this design system.
+For a more prominent button, use the primary button (`.hoo-button-primary`)."
 type: "components"
 layout: "single"
 patternId: "atoms-buttons-button-secondary"